It was 3 o'clock in the morning and we had just pulled up to 7-Eleven.

 1 ¾ cup / 314g light or dark brown sugar, packed (I prefer dark brown sugar, but both work well!)

 2 eggs, preferably pasteur raised

 3 ½ cups / 454g unbleached all purpose flour or whole wheat pastry flour, or a mixture of both

 1 ½ teaspoon baking soda

-several teaspoons good quality salt, for sprinkling on top before baking (I love maldon salt)
+several teaspoons course, good quality sea salt, for sprinkling on top before baking (I love maldon salt)

 Preheat oven to 360° F / 182° C. Line cookie sheet with parchment paper.

 Cream the butter and the sugars until very light and fluffy, in an electric mixer about 5 - 7 minutes.
 (It should look like a light brown butter cloud.)
 Scrape down the side of the bowl.
 Continue mixing while adding the eggs one at time.
 Make sure each egg is incorporated before adding the next.
 Add the vanilla.
 Scrape down the bowl with a spatula.
 Combine the flour, soda and salt in separate bowl, whisking to combine.
 With your mixer on low, slowly add the flour.
 Mix until just combined.
 Then on low speed, mix in the chocolate.

 Refrigerate dough for at least 2 hours before baking, preferably over night.
 (If you can't wait, you can make the cookies with room temperature dough but keep in mind they may need slightly less baking time.)

 Form dough balls.
 Mine are about 2-3 tablespoons in size.
 I smash the tops of the dough balls just slightly to make a nice roof to hold the salt.